degun/great/projects/firstpost.md

   your page/post's front matter, the default metadata.desciption will be used instead.
 date: 2019-01-01T00:00:00.000Z
-summary: >
-  At The Great Construction Company, we know how important it is to have a quality and properly-installed roof.
-With more than 15 years of experience, our team of expert roofers can flawlessly repair, restore, replace or install the roofing of your choice.
-We know it’s difficult to determine the right roofing solution for your building, that’s why we offer several services to fit your roofing needs.
+summary: "At The Great Construction Company, we know how important it is to have a quality and properly-installed roof.
+With more than 15 years of experience, our team of expert roofers can flawlessly repair, restore, replace or install the roofing of your choice. "
 tags:
   - roofing
 images: